-Silk Road Rising (formerly known as Silk Road Theatre Project) creates live theater in Chicago and online videos that tell stories through primarily Asian American and Middle Eastern American lenses.
+Silk Road Rising (formerly Silk Road Theatre Project) creates theatre and media arts that tell stories through Asian American and Middle Eastern American lenses.
 In representing communities that intersect and overlap, we advance a polycultural worldview.

-Silk Road Rising understands that cultures are inherently linked.
-We seek the intersections of cultures without denying the specificities of cultures.
-And we strive to create a world that values art over ideology and inquiry over dogma.
+Over a decade and a half later, we at Silk Road Rising understand better than ever that cultures are inherently linked.
+We seek out the intersections of these cultures without denying each culture’s specificity, and we strive to create a world that values art over ideology and inquiry over dogma.